Thanksgiving Fire Safety

 If you have been drinking alcohol or you feel drowsy, hand over the apron to someone else.
 Cooking while drunk or fatigued could lead to serious mishaps and injuries in the kitchen.
 Take your time, plan out what you wish to cook and do not overwhelm yourself with too many projects at once.
 Make sure you can supervise all cooking food safely and adequately.

 Putting up the fall decorations can set the tone for the holiday, but make sure you do not also set yourself up for disaster.
 Decorate with safety in mind.
 Avoid using dried-out or dead flora in your fall decorations, as these can turn into combustibles for a fire.
 Check all string lights for wiring issues before plugging them in.
 Do not use indoor lights outside and do not overload your circuits.
 Avoid running cords across hallways, walkways or staircases.
 Do not decorate with heavy items overhead that could fall and strike your guests.
 Opt for electric candles instead of the real deal, and keep your space warm with heaters rather than lighting a fire.
+If a defective decoration let to a burn injury, our experienced burn injury lawyers and defective product attorneys can investigate and fight for your right to compensation.

 Do not neglect fire safety this holiday season.
 Keep fire safety essentials in mind as you prepare for Thanksgiving, decorate your home and cook for a large group.
 Thanksgiving Day has the highest number of cooking-related house fires out of all the days of the year, according to the National Fire Protection Association (NFPA).
 In 2017, fire departments around the U.S. had to respond to around 1,600 home cooking fires on Thanksgiving Day.
 The day before Thanksgiving is also a common day for cooking fires.